 - MySQL has high performance compared to other relation database systems.
 This is due to its simplicity in design and support for multiple-storage engines.

 - Cost effective, it’s relatively cheaper in terms of cost when compared to other relational databases.
 In fact, the community edition is free.
 The commercial edition has a licensing fee which is also cost effective compared to licensing fees for products such as Microsoft SQL Server.

 - Cross platform – MySQL works on many platforms which means it can be deployed on most machines.
 Other systems such as MS SQL Server only run on the windows platform.

 In order to interact with MySQL, you will need a server access tool that can communicate with MySQL server.
 MySQL supports multiple user connections.

-MySQL workbench is a Visual database designing and modeling access tool for MySQL server relational database.
+MySQL Workbench is a Visual database designing and modeling access tool for MySQL server relational database.
 It facilitates creation of new physical data models and modification of existing MySQL databases with reverse/forward engineering and change management functions.
 The purpose of MySQL workbench is to provide the interface to work with databases more easily and in a more structured way.

 - MySQL workbench supports creation of multiple models in the same environment.

 - It supports all objects such as tables, views, stored procedures, triggers, etc. that make up a database.